persinammon4/capstone-snake-game/README.md

 - Gave the A* algorithm snake a handicap where it can't use the wraparound to go across the screen.
 - End print message with score, size, and leaderboard ranking (two leaderboards - respective mode and the general leaderboard).

+## How to Run

+1. Download `build/SnakeGame` and run using `./SnakeGame` from Unix command line in same directory.

+Or:

+1. Create own executable by cloning repo.
+2. If no build directory, create one `mkdir build`.
+3. Compile `cd build && cmake .. && make`.
+4. Run `./SnakeGame`

 ## Notes

 - Figured out how to make flashing colored items!
 Have two `SDL_SetRenderDrawColor`s next to each other and it will effectively be a strobe light!